 New Science Facility Highlights

-- The easily transformable spaces will support teaching science in new and different ways with an emphasis on actively engaging students in daily coursework.
+- The easily transformable spaces support teaching science in new and different ways with an emphasis on actively engaging students in daily coursework.

 Pforzheimer Hall Renovation Highlights

 - By moving Upper Division Science to the new facility, the space it currently occupies in Pforzheimer Hall will be reimagined to support Middle Division Science.
+These renovations will take place in the summer of 2019, to minimize disruption to the Middle Division students, faculty, and staff.

 - The new, well-purposed spaces will alleviate scheduling issues and allow for creative learning during science classes, electives, and clubs.